On January 13, 2026, Adrian Allan announced his retirement as head of school, effective June 30, 2026 after serving seven years at Harrisburg Academy.

 With Spartan Pride,

-• A Letter from Adrian Allan to Families
+• March 4, 2026: A Letter from Mark Foster to the Community

 Tuesday, January 13, 2026